ilijapet/smartCOOP_project_plain_javascript_version/README.md

 With this project we would like to asses possbilities coming out from blockchain world to address some of the most pressing chalengies small agircultural producers confront.

-In this project we will offere simplified verison of market reality which is off course much more complex and nunced.
-But still we belive that this exrcesis and model provided here have all neccesery elements which can demonstrate some of potential blockhaine tehcnology have for field of agriculture.
+In this project we will offere simplified verison of market reality which is much more complex and nunced then presented here.
+But still we belive that this exrcesis and model provided have all neccesery elements which can demonstrate some of potential we belive blockhaine tehcnology have for field of agriculture.

 ## 1) Problem statment